dataswift/open-source-developer-portal/app/guides/receive-money/01-white-label-onboarding.md

 }
 ```

-When the customer is created, you’ll receive the customer URL in the location header.
+When the Customer is created, you’ll receive the Customer URL in the location header.
 If using an SDK, the location will be returned to you upon calling `create()`.

 **Important**: Provide the IP address of the end-user accessing your application as the ipAddress parameter.
 This enhances Dwolla’s ability to detect fraud.
 Sending random, hardcoded, or incorrect information in the ipAddress field will cause delays or throttling of requests.

-### Step C: Attach a funding source to the customer
+### Step C: Attach a funding source to the Customer

 Next you will attach a verified funding source to the Customer, which will be done using Instant Account Verification (IAV).
 This method will give the Customer the ability to add and verify their bank account in a matter of seconds by authenticating with their online banking credentials.
-Once the Customer reaches the page in your application to add a bank account you'll ask Dwolla’s server to [generate an IAV token](http://docsv2.dwolla.com/#generate-an-iav-token-customer).
+Once the Customer reaches the page in your application to add a bank account you'll ask Dwolla’s server to [generate an IAV token](http://docsv2.dwolla.com/#generate-an-iav-token).

 Generate a single-use IAV token for our Customer: